hsouri/DCNN_SVM/README.md

 # SVM_DCNN
-Fashion MNIST classification using SVM with different kernels and a Deep Convolutional Neural Network
+Fashion MNIST classification using Deep Convolutional Neural Network and SVM with different kernels.

 This is a Python implementation of a Convolutional Neural Network and SVM classifer plus PCA and LDA dimension reduction on Fashion MNIST dataset.